Getting Started

 Core services

-The Docker setup starts six core services:
+The Docker setup starts these core services:

 ServicePurposePort